 What is Charcot Arthropathy?

-Charcot foot or ankle is a condition stemming from weakening of the bones in the foot and ankle that can occur in people who have significant neuropathy, mostly seen with Diabetes.
+Charcot foot or ankle are conditions stemming from weakening of the bones in the foot and ankle that can occur in people who have significant neuropathy, mostly seen with Diabetes.
 The bones are weakened enough to fracture, and with continued walking, the foot eventually changes shape.
 As the condition advances, the midfoot and/or ankle joint collapse and the foot and ankle takes on abnormal shape–a rocker-bottom foot or a dislocated ankle.

 Charcot foot or ankle develops as a result of neuropathy, which decreases sensation and the ability to feel temperature, pain or trauma.
 Because of diminished sensation, affected individuals continue to walk, making the injury worse.